 HB 3 Reading Academies

 Per House Bill 3 (HB 3), passed by the 86th Texas Legislature in June of 2019, all kindergarten through third grade teachers and principals must attend a "teacher literacy achievement academy" by the 2021 - 2022 school year.
 For simplification and to avoid confusion with other grant programs and past literacy achievement academies, the Texas Education Agency is referring to this latest requirement as the HB 3 Reading Academies.
 House Bill 3 was updated by the 87th Texas Legislature in June 2021, it now states that all kindergarten through third grade teachers and principals must attend a "teacher literacy achievement academy" by the end of the 2022 - 2023 school year.
-All K-3 teachers, including special education teachers, and principals are required to complete the HB 3 Reading Academies by 2023.
-This includes literacy specialists who see K-3 students in small groups and K-3 departmentalized teachers.
-While there are some formal processes pending, districts (LEAs) can proceed to exempt teachers who hold “all-level certification in art, health education, music, physical education, speech communication and theatre arts, or theatre,” as described in §231.3(a).
+All K-3 teachers, including special education teachers, and principals are required to attend the HB 3 Reading Academies by 2023.
+Districts (LEAs) continue to have authority to exempt art, health education, music, physical education, speech communication and theatre arts, or theatre teachers.

 Information for Specific Audiences/Stakeholders